 The Credicorp Consolidated Financial Statements have been prepared in accordance with IFRS, which differ in certain significant respects from U.S. GAAP.
 The principal difference between IFRS and U.S. GAAP, insofar as they relate to Credicorp, is the treatment of goodwill amortization.
 Credicorp believes that there is no significant difference between (i) the amounts of the loan loss provisions taken under IFRS and the provisions that would be required under U.S. GAAP, (ii) the accounting treatment of investments with the adoption of IAS 39 since 2001 (see Note 3(h) to the Credicorp Consolidated Financial Statements) and (iii) the treatment of goodwill amortization in 2002.
 Net income for the year ended December 31, 2004 was US\$130.7 million under IFRS compared to US\$135.6 million under U.S. GAAP.
 Net income for the year ended December 31, 2003 was US\$80.6 million under IFRS compared to US\$45.4 million under U.S. GAAP.
-Net income for the year ended December 31, 2002 was US\$42.4 million under IFRS compared to US\$45.4 million under U.S. GAAP.
-Shareholders' equity under IFRS was US\$1,065.2 million as of December 31, 2004 compared to US\$45.4 million under U.S. GAAP.
-Shareholders' equity under IFRS was US\$1,065.2 million as of December 31, 2004 compared to US\$42.8 million under U.S. GAAP.
-Shareholders' equity under IFRS was US\$1,065.2 million as of December 31, 2004 compared to US\$42.8 million under U.S. GAAP.
-Shareholders' equity under IFRS was US\$1,065.2 million as of December 31, 2004 compared to US\$42.8 million under U.S. GAAP.
-Shareholders' equity under IFRS was US\$1,065.2 million used to US\$918.0 million under U.S. GAAP.
-Shareholders' equity under IFRS was US\$1,065.2 million as of December 31, 2004 compared to US\$42.8 million as of December 31, 2002 compared to US\$826.8 million under U.S. GAAP.
+Shareholders' equity under IFRS was US\$1,065.2 million as of December 31, 2004 compared to US\$1,077.3 million under U.S. GAAP, US\$910.7 million as of December 31, 2003 compared to US\$823.8 million under U.S. GAAP.
+Shareholders' equity under IFRS was US\$1,065.2 million as of December 31, 2004 compared to US\$1,077.3 million as of December 31, 2002 compared to US\$826.8 million under U.S. GAAP.
 See Note 26 to the Credicorp Consolidated Financial Statements for a discussion of the significant differences between IFRS and U.S. GAAP, insofar as they relate to Credicorp.